-(3) Member of the audit committee of the Board (the "Audit Committee") and member of the nominating committee of the Board (the "Nominating Committee")
+(3) Member of the audit committee of the Board (the "Audit Committee").

 (4) Includes 579,604 Common Shares owned by Relay Ventures Fund LP, 114,788 Common Shares owned by Relay Ventures Parallel Fund LP and 29,956 Common Shares owned by Relay Ventures Parallel US Fund LP, which are owned and controlled by Mr. Albright.